 Below: The Soriano photo album of the production process

 motors.
-There are only 2 of these still in existence.
+There are only 3 of these models still in existence.

-This picture shows the last Soriano modification.
+This picture shows another Jean Dupuy modification.
 The early 6 cylinder Soriano had a small roots supercharger .
-The last Soriano modification was the improvement of the supercharger in 1933.
+This modification was the improvement of the supercharger in 1934 for the dual overhead cam motors.
+Later racers unused it on single cam Sorianos as well.
 The later versions were bigger increasing the intake pressure producing a 100hp motor (100hp for 61 cu. in).
 (There are only 4 Sorianos that exist with this type of supercharger).
 It also included a drive to power the Scintilla Vertex magneto (right), and the original accessory drive (far left) was decomissioned, and on this particular one it is being used to mount the oil filter.
 On the "Jean Dupuy" motors (Dual Cam Soriano) and all the "Romani" motors, it was used to drive the fuel pump. (orange device below)